Why Classic Victorian Houses Never Go Out of Style

 Buying a Victorian Home

 Usually quite spacious, Victorian homes came to symbolize affluence and prosperity.
 Victorian homes today are quite popular in some areas and modern Victorian-style houses are sought after by those who like this classic, sophisticated style of architecture.
-Because many Victorian homes are rather old, it is always wise to hire a real estate agent who is experienced in dealing with Victorian-style homes and knows what to look for when helping buy or sell a Victorian house.
+Because many Victorian homes are rather old, it is always wise to hire a real estate agent who is experienced in dealing with Victorian-style homes and knows what to look for when helping buy

 On the flip side, old Victorian-style homes present a perfect opportunity for those like to fixer-upper projects.
-Renovated
+Renovated Victorian houses

-Victorian houses can be both sophisticated and extremely elegant in appearance, and can fetch high market values in areas like San Francisco.
+can be both sophisticated and extremely elegant in appearance, and can fetch high market values in areas like San Francisco.

 Victorian Houses in San Francisco